zencane/SteelSeries-Sonar-Device-Switcher/README.md

 I've had this sound switch solution for a while but when I switched to SteelSeries Sonar for my sound management, I needed to revamp it and make it compatible with the SteelSeries Sonar API.

 ## How does it work?
-By using buttons on your taskbar you can quickly switch between two audio devices.
-The script makes use of the local Sonar API.
+The script makes use of the local Sonar API and curl commands!